prodgang/prod/_sources/words/glossary.md

 Bijection
     A special type of function $f: A \to B$ in which pairs every element of $B$ with exactly one element of $A$.

+Number
+    Amounty thing.

+Additive Number
+    Numbers from the perspective of $+$.

+Multiplicative Number
+    Numbers from the perspective of $\times$.

+Productive Number
+    Numbers from the perspective of $\prod_i p_i^{x_i}$ ($p_i$ is ith prime).

+Factorization
+    Breaking a number down into its prime exponents.

+Partial Order
+    A way of comparing stuff $x \leq y$ with fairly general requirements.
+See [here](sections:pre:order).

+Total Order
+    Partial order where everything is comparable.

 ```